Malaysia Data Privacy Laws: PDPA 2010 Compliance Guide (2026)

 Consent is not required in limited circumstances, including where processing is necessary for compliance with a legal obligation, for the performance of a contract to which the data subject is a party, to protect the vital interests of the data subject, for the administration of justice, or for the exercise of any functions conferred by law.

-The 2024 amendments clarified that consent must be freely given, specific, informed, and unambiguous.
-Silence or pre-ticked boxes no longer constitute valid consent.
+The 2024 Amendment clarified that consent must be freely given, specific, informed, and unambiguous.
+Silence and pre-ticked boxes do not constitute valid consent.

 2. Notice and Choice Principle

 Before processing any personal data, a data controller must provide the data subject with a written notice containing specific information.
-This notice must be given in both Bahasa Malaysia (Malay) and English.
+This notice must be provided in both Bahasa Malaysia and English.

 The notice must describe the personal data being processed, the purposes of processing, the source of the data (if not collected directly from the data subject), the data subject's right to access and correct their data, the class of third parties to whom the data may be disclosed, and whether providing the data is obligatory or voluntary.